The sword belonged not to the legendary King Arthur but to San Galgano Guidotti

 Today, summer visitors to the ruins of the Abbey of Saint Galgano can enjoy festival performances of Aida, Cavalleria Rusticana, The Barber of Seville and other great operas in the ruins of the old abbey, under a starry sky, surrounded by medieval architecture, and what might well be the true source for the story of the sword in the stone.

-Translated from the Spanish.
+Translated from the Spanish with additional material added.